Grrom/scripts/README.md

 *note*
-don't forget to symlink the xbindkeysrc to home
+- symlink the xbindkeysrc to home
+- source main.sh in .bashrc